raid-guild/dust-raidguild-forge/README.md

 ## License

-This project is part of the RaidGuild ecosystem.
+This project is part of the RaidGuild ecosystem. # Updated for Vercel deployment